WebKit/explainers/DeclarativeWebPush/README.md

 This explainer describes some motivations for this model and describes various changes or additions to existing web standards to enable this model.

-This explainer describes what we have implemented internally as a prototype, or what we plan to implement next.
+This explainer describes what we propose as a solution for this use case.
 Implementation experience and feedback from partners in both the standards community and web developer community might change some details.

 ## What are the drawbacks of the current Web Push model?